Sibling conflicts?Understand the dynamic

-Everyone takes a short test – the kids get an age-adapted version.
-Answers are private.
-You get a report that shows the dynamic between the siblings: what binds them together, and what typically triggers the conflicts.
+You get a report that shows the sibling dynamic: what binds them together, and what typically triggers conflict.

 Sound familiar?